wkumari/draft-wkumari-dnsop-hammer/README.md

 3.1.
 Improving browsing Quality of Experience by reducing response time

    Any end user querying a fetched FQDN will get the response from the cache of the resolver.
-This provides faster responses, and thus improves end user experience for browsing and other applications/ activities.
+This provides faster responses, thus improving the end user experience for browsing and other applications/activities.

-   Popular FQDNs are highly queried, and end users have high expectations in terms of application response for these FQDNs.
+   Popular FQDNs are highly queried, and end users have high expectations in terms of application responsiveness for these FQDNs.
    With regular DNS rules, once the FQDN has been flushed from the cache, it waits for the next end user to request the FQDN before initiating a resolution for this given FQDN with iterative queries.
-This results in at least one end user waiting for this resolution to be performed over the Internet before the response is sent to him.
+   This results in at least one end user waiting for this resolution to be performed over the Internet before the response is sent to them.
    This may provide a poor user experience since DNS response times over the Internet are unpredictable at best and it provides a response time longer then usual.

    In some cases, not only the first end user querying that FQDN may be impacted, but also other end users that request the FQDN between the